Canadian Dividend Investors

 1

-I recommend that you develop and follow a well-defined investing policy that you can use to guide your investing decisions.
 As an example, my investing policy includes the following guidelines, which I use to manage and qualify companies for inclusion in my portfolio:

-2) I should minimize trading costs and management fees.
+2) Minimize trading costs and management fees.

 3) Each holding should pay a significant and growing dividend.

-6) Each holding should have excellent prospects for long term financial success.
+6) Each holding should have excellent prospects for long-term financial success.

 1. Squires, J.R., 1994.
 Investing Policy: An Overview. in Seminar Proceedings, Investment Policy, Tokyo, Japan, April, 1994. p.1